Are Sports Dangerous?

 But there is also something much more worrying at play here.
 It is now believed that heading the ball can lead to brain damage.
 It has been linked with many cases of dementia and other neurological problems.

-Then you have the issue with the plastic pitches being used all over the world, especially in the United States.
-The most common form of this pitch uses ground up, recycled tyres to act as filler.
-There has been no definitive proof that these pitches cause cancer, but many connections have been made between the rising diagnoses of young cancers in male and female players and the use of these pitches, with the most worrying correlation being that goalkeepers are the ones who are the most at risk of breathing these fibres in and are also the ones with the highest cancer rates.
+Then you have the issue with the plastic pitches being used worldwide, especially in the United States.
+The most common form of this pitch uses ground-up, recycled tyres to act as fillers.
+There has been no definitive proof that these pitches cause cancer.
+Still, many connections have been made between the rising diagnoses of young cancers in male and female players and the use of these pitches.
+The most worrying correlation is that goalkeepers are the ones who are the most at risk of breathing these fibres in and are also the ones with the highest cancer rates.

 Safer — Fencing

-This is more ironic than anything else, as the only sport that makes use of a murder weapon as an essential tool also happens to be one of the safest.
-When you put it like that, it sounds odd, but if you know anything about this sport you will understand why that is the case.
+This is more ironic than anything else, as the only sport that uses a murder weapon as an essential tool also happens to be one of the safest.
+It sounds odd when you put it like that, but if you know anything about this sport, you will understand why that is the case.

 The swords are not as deadly or even as sharp as you might think, and the equipment used to keep the athletes safe is state-of-the-art.
-The movements are quick and explosive, as opposed to long and tiresome, so a well-conditioned athlete can drastically reduce the chance of injury as well as harm.
+The movements are quick and explosive, as opposed to long and tiresome, so a well-conditioned athlete can drastically reduce the chance of injury and harm.